daspartho/MagicMix/README.md

 The aim of the method is to mix two different concepts in a semantic manner to synthesize a new concept while preserving the spatial layout and geometry.

+### Usage
+The method takes an image that provides the layout semantics and a prompt that provides the content semantics for the mixing process.

 ### Some examples reproduced from the paper:

 ##### Input Image: